Culture of the Umayyad Caliphate: Umayyad Visual Culture

-Significance of art
+Significance of Umayyad Art

-Arguably, as one of the driving forces in establishing the Umayyad rule, compositions in this period of the Late Antiquity 'were the earliest expressions of Islamic art on a grand scale’.
-Not only did the first caliphal rulers establish a distinctive, stylistic trend that identified their emerging culture to support the spread of Islam, but further used this to form a web of alliances with alternative kingdoms that once occupied the fringes of the Mediterranean.
+Arguably, as one of the driving forces in establishing Umayyad rule, compositions in this period of the Late Antiquity 'were the earliest expressions of Islamic art on a grand scale’.
+Not only did the early Umayyad caliphs establish a distinctive, stylistic trend that identified their emerging culture to support the spread of Islam, but further used this to form a web of alliances with alternative kingdoms that once occupied the fringes of the Mediterranean.

-From Umayyad art, it is visible to see the adoption and development of techniques and styles in the later Abbasid art period.
-For example, the 'Samarian Dancers' wall painting.
+From Umayyad art, it is visible to see the adoption and development of techniques and styles in the later Abbasid art, such as the 'Samarian Dancers' wall painting.

-Umayyad art can be attributed with starting the confluence of ‘east’ and ‘west’ art which continued throughout caliphal devoplment.
-This viewpoint is consistently popular as they did not appear to conform to a fixed artistic binary, thereby applying a more 'holistic' approach to the study of significant Umayyad architecture.
+Umayyad art can be attributed with starting the confluence of ‘eastern’ and ‘western’ art which continued to develop in the Caliphate.
+This viewpoint is consistently popular as they did not appear to conform to a fixed artistic binary, thereby applying a more 'holistic' approach to the study of Umayyad architecture.